-The general practice of citation is that you cite anything that comes from somewhere else; anything that isn't your original thought, isn't common knowledge, and/or is a place where you pulled information from.
+The general practice of citation is that anything that comes from somewhere else should be cited if it isn't an original thought, isn't common knowledge, and/or is a place where the information was published.

-Where an assignment requires an AI source to be cited, you must reference all the content from tool that you include in your assignment.
-Failure to reference externally sourced, non-original work can result in scholastic dishonesty.
-References should provide clear and accurate information for each source and should identify where they have been used in your work.
+Where an assignment requires an AI source to be cited, a student must reference all the content from tool included in the assignment.
+Failure to reference externally sourced, non-original work can result in academic dishonesty.
+References should provide clear and accurate information for each source and should identify where they have been used in the work.

 University of Minnesota Libraries.
 (2023, July 21).
 ChatGPT and other AI tools. https://libguides.umn.edu/c.php?g=1314591&p=9664664

-Students, please first confirm with your instructor that using ChatGPT or other AI-generated content is acceptable before citing it.
-Your instructor may also have a specific way they would like you to reference ChatGPT.
+First, confirm with that instructor that using ChatGPT, Copilot, or other AI-generated content is acceptable before citing it.
+The instructor may also have a specific way they would like to reference ChatGPT or Copilot.
+Compliance with these directives and the Helena College policies will help avoid potentially harmful consequences.

 Scheelke, A. (2023, July 10).
 AI, ChatGPT, and the Library. https://libguides.slcc.edu/ChatGPT/InformationLiteracy